|Home | Academics | People | Tracks | Apply|

 The Bioinformatics track looks at computational approaches to biomedical problems.
 Students may focus in computational data analysis, systems biology, data mining, simulation and modeling, visualization, or other areas that incorporate computer science and mathematics in biological research.
 This track requires some undergraduate computer science as a prerequisite (Comp 15 or the equivalent).
 Students will work with an advisor to design a coherent program including computer science electives as well as courses in computational biology, math and biotechnology.

-In addition to the four core credit requirements, students in this track must also take:
+In addition to the 12 core SHU requirements, students in this track must also take:

 Elective Credits in Bioinformatics